ventositwaitang/A-Cointegration-Learning/README.md

 # Cointegration
-Cointegration is statistical arbitrage for correlated pairs instead of simple mean reversion
+Cointegration is statistical arbitrage for correlated pair instead of simple mean reversion

-to be refined by Grid Search for time-window & stop-profit hyper-param, and calibrating divergent adjusting factor (a basin hopping parameter for long-term drift, with Nadam iteration)

 ## Navigation